 The grade means how abnormal the cells look under the microscope.

 The stage of a cancer means how big it is and whether it has spread.
-This is important for bowel cancer because the treatment is often based on the stage.
+The grade means how abnormal the cells look under the microscope.

 Bowel (colorectal) cancer can start in the large bowel (colon) or the back passage (rectum).
 It's also divided into different types depending on the type of cell that your cancer started in.